ptrkhh/on-prem-training/POST-DEPLOYMENT/PACKAGE-MANAGEMENT.md

    Subject: Container restart - New package available

    Your workspace container was restarted to install [package-name].
-   Please save your work and reconnect via NoMachine.
+   Please save your work and reconnect via web desktop, Guacamole, or SSH.
    ```

 5. **Verify installation**